merlinschumacher/nelko-p21-capture/README.md

   000003 corresponds to the first firmware version in the app (0.3.0).
   040204 corresponds to the second firmware version in the app (4.2.4).
   0201 at the end is unknown.
 It might be the automatic timeout and the beep feature.
+- `[ESC]!o`
+  According to the TSPL2 documentation this cancels the pause status of the printer.
+The command is sent repeatedly from the app to the printer and the printer answers with a short status.
-- `[ESC]!0`
+- `[ESC]!?`
-  Purpose unknown
+  Seems to return the ready status for the printer.

-The sent printing commands correspond to TSPL2:
+The sent printing commands correspond to parts of TSPL2:
 ```
 SIZE 14.0 mm,40.0 mm
 GAP 5.0 mm,0 mm